mozilla-conduit/conduit-docs/lando-pushlog.rst

 A single message can represent any number of pushes to various `branches`.
 It may also contain any number of `tags`.

-.. note:: For the purpose of syncing changes from Git to Mercuria, the `commit_id` in each in the `tags` object needs to exist in the target repository prior to the tag being created.
+.. note:: For the purpose of syncing changes from Git to Mercurial, the `commit_id` in each in the `tags` object needs to exist in the target repository prior to the tag being created.
 It may be present in the `branches` object as part of the same message.

 ::